How azeliragon works

 One Phase 2 study found that 10 weeks of treatment with azeliragon was safe and well-tolerated in Alzheimer’s disease patients, indicating the feasibility of a larger trial.

 A Phase 2b trial investigated the safety and effectiveness of azeliragon in 399 patients with mild to moderate Alzheimer’s disease.
-The results published in 2014 in the scientific journals BMC Neurology and Neurology showed that patients who received 5 mg of azeliragon a day for 18 months had a statistically significant benefit of 3.1 points in the Alzheimer’s Disease Assessment Scale-cognitive subscale (ADAS-cog) compared to those who received a placebo.
+The results published in 2014 in the scientific journals BMC Neurology and Neurology showed that patients who received 5 mg of azeliragon a day for 18 months showed an improvement of 3.1 points in the Alzheimer’s disease assessment scale-cognitive subscale (ADAS-cog) compared to those who received a placebo.

 Azeliragon at this dose also decreased the incidence of psychiatric adverse events and significantly decreased anxiety symptoms.
 Finally, the study demonstrated that 5 mg of azeliragon per day was more effective for mild than for moderate Alzheimer’s disease.

-Based on these results, a Phase 3 trial (NCT02080364) called STEADFAST was initiated in 2015.
+Based on these results, a Phase 3 clinical trial (NCT02080364) called STEADFAST was initiated in 2015.
 This trial was designed to investigate the effectiveness of azeliragon in 800 patients with mild Alzheimer’s disease.
-Patients were recruited in 115 study locations worldwide.
+Patients were recruited at 115 locations worldwide.
 Each patient received either 5 mg per day of azeliragon or a placebo, each added to stable doses of an acetylcholinesterase inhibitor and/or memantine.

-Patients were evaluated using the ADAS-cog or the Clinical Dementia Rating Scale Sum of Boxes (CDR-sb) after 18 months of treatment.
-The study is ongoing but no longer recruiting participants.
+Patients were evaluated using the ADAS-cog or the clinical dementia rating scale sum of boxes (CDR-sb) after 18 months of treatment.

-In 2016, an extension study of the STEADFAST trial was initiated (NCT02916056).
-In this Phase 3 trial, patients who completed the STEADFAST trial will receive azeliragon at 5 mg per day for up to two years.
-This study is currently recruiting participants at 57 study locations in the U.S. and Canada by invitation only.
+In 2016, an extension study (NCT02916056) of the STEADFAST trial was initiated.
+In this Phase 3 trial, patients who completed the STEADFAST trial would receive azeliragon at 5 mg per day for up to two years.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.